Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Introduction

 The paper is organized as follows.
-In Sec.~\ref{sec:theory} we introduce different versions of quantum many-body Hamiltonian describing systems in Fig.~\ref{fig:fig1} and their matrix representations in the Fock space, as well as a procedure to obtain the exact one-particle retarded and lesser GFs that depend on two times in general.
-In particular, its subsection~\ref{sec:hptruncated} introduces an infinite power series expansion of the HP transformation from Eq.~\eqref{eq:hp} and its truncation, while its subsection~\ref{sec:hpresum} provides a brief summary of the very recently proposed~\cite{Vogl2020} resummed HP transformation.
-The time evolution of quantum many-body states of a spin chain with no electrons ($N_\mathrm{e}=0$) is employed in Sec.~\ref{sec:validity_mm} to examine the range of validity of truncated HP transformation when tracking time-evolution of localized spins in the presence of \emph{magnon-magnon} interaction and different magnon number $N_\mathrm{mag}$ as a fraction of the maximum possible number.
-Then in Sec.~\ref{sec:validity_em} we introduce electrons into the 1D chain to examine the range of validity of truncated HP transformation when tracking time evolution of localized spins in the presence of both \emph{electron-magnon} and \emph{magnon-magnon} interactions.
-In the same Sec.~\ref{sec:validity_em}, we additionally employ the resummed HP transformation~\cite{Vogl2020} to derive quantum many-body Hamiltonian [Eq.~\eqref{eq:em_ham}] for electron-magnon systems in terms of fermionic and bosonic operators whose usage reproduces numerically exact result from calculations based on original localized spin operators.
-In Secs.~\ref{sec:groundstate} and ~\ref{sec:spectralelectron} we compare ground state and electronic spectral function (or ``interacting density of states''~\cite{Balzer2011,Nocera2018}) of many-body Hamiltonian using the original localized spin operators vs. Hamiltonian using bosons from truncated HP transformation.
-The excited states and magnonic spectral function are studied in Sec.~\ref{sec:spectralmagnon}.
+In Sec.~\ref{sec:theory} we introduce different versions of quantum many-body Hamiltonian describing systems in Fig.~\ref{fig:fig1} and their matrix representations, as well as a procedure to obtain the exact one-particle double-time-dependent retarded and lesser GFs.
+In particular, subsection~\ref{sec:hptruncated} introduces an infinite power series expansion of the HP transformation from Eq.~\eqref{eq:hp} and its truncation, while subsection~\ref{sec:hpresum} provides a brief summary of recently proposed~\cite{Vogl2020, Konig2021} resummation of truncated HP transformation.
+The time evolution of quantum many-body states of a spin chain with no electrons ($N_e=0$) is employed in Sec.~\ref{sec:validity_mm} to examine the range of validity of truncated HP transformation when tracking time evolution of localized spins in the presence of \emph{magnon-magnon} interaction and different number of initially excited magnons $N_\mathrm{mag}$.
+Then in Sec.~\ref{sec:validity_em} we introduce electrons into 1D chain to examine the range of validity of truncated HP transformation when tracking time evolution of localized spins in the presence of {\em both} magnon-magnon and electron-magnon interactions.
+In the same Sec.~\ref{sec:validity_em}, we additionally employ resummation~\cite{Vogl2020, Konig2021} of truncated HP transformation to derive quantum many-body Hamiltonian [Eq.~\eqref{eq:em_ham}] for electron-magnon systems in terms of fermionic and bosonic operators whose usage reproduces numerically exact result from calculations based on the original localized spin operators.
+In Secs.~\ref{sec:groundstate} and ~\ref{sec:spectralelectron} we compare ground state and electronic spectral function (or ``interacting density of states''~\cite{Balzer2011,Nocera2018}) of quantum many-body Hamiltonian in terms of the original localized spin operators vs. Hamiltonian using bosonic operators generated by truncated HP transformation.
+The magnonic spectral function and related excited eigenstates are studied in Sec.~\ref{sec:spectralmagnon}.
+Since both ground and excited states of electron-magnon interacting system are many-body entangled~\cite{Chiara2018}, we compute their entanglement entropy in Sec.~\ref{sec:entanglement} which makes it possible to quantify how far they are from the eigenstates of a system where the interaction between electrons and localized spins is turned off.
 Finally, Sec.~\ref{sec:diag_offdiag} studies time evolution of diagonal and off-diagonal elements of time-dependent lesser electronic and magnonic GFs which demonstrates that often employed ``local self-energy approximation''~\cite{Luiser2009,Rhyner2014,Cavassilas2016,Bescond2018} for electron-boson interacting systems, neglecting the off-diagonal elements, is generally not justified.
 We conclude in Sec.~\ref{sec:conclusions}.